MicrosoftDocs/winrt-api/windows.management.deployment/registerpackageoptions_forceupdatefromanyversion.md

 ## -description

-Gets or sets a value that indicates whether to force a specific version of a package to be staged/registered, regardless of if a higher version is already staged/registered.
+Gets or sets a value that indicates whether to force a specific version of a [Package](https://docs.microsoft.com/uwp/api/windows.applicationmodel.package) to be staged/registered, regardless of if a higher version is already staged/registered.

 ## -property-value